 Net Present Value Analysis

-The net present value (NPV) of a project represents the excess of cash inflows beyond cash outflows.
-It adjusts both incoming and outgoing streams for the time value of money, using a discount rate.
-The end result of NPV is a monetary value that can be positive or negative, with a positive value adding to a firm’s value and a negative value reducing it.
-Clearly, projects with a larger, positive NPV are preferred over those with smaller or negative NPVs, assuming the projects have similar levels of risk.
-NPV is applied to the entire life of a project, including any terminal values.
-NPV is a common standard for capital budgeting because it reflects value from the entire project and adjusts for the time value of money.
-Challenges of using NPV include the complexity of the calculation and the reliance on selecting the appropriate discount rate.
-NPV calculations change significantly depending on whether the discount rate is based on a company’s cost of capital (its all-in borrowing rate), its internal cost of capital (akin to an opportunity cost), a specific rate of return expected by external investors or an internally generated threshold rate of return.
+Net present value (NPV) is one of the key metrics derived from the DCF method.
+The NPV of a project represents the excess of discounted cash inflows beyond discounted cash outflows.
+NPV is applied to the entire lifecycle of a project, including any terminal or residual values.
+It is a monetary value that can be positive or negative; a positive value indicates that the project is expected to add to a firm’s value, while a negative value reduces it.
+Projects with a larger, positive NPV are preferred over those with smaller or negative NPVs, assuming the projects have similar levels of risk.
+One of the main challenges of using NPV is the sensitivity to the discount rate used in the DCF calculations.
+For example, NPV calculations change significantly depending on whether the discount rate is based on a company’s cost of capital (its all-in borrowing rate), its internal cost of capital (akin to an opportunity cost), a specific rate of return expected by external investors, or an internally generated threshold rate of return.

 Profitability Index

-The profitability index is a technique that calculates the cash return per dollar invested in a capital project.
-This index is calculated by dividing the NPV of all the cash inflows by the NPV of all the outflows.
-Projects with an index less than 1 are typically rejected, since, by definition, the sum of the project cash inflows is less than the project’s initial investment when the time value of money is factored in.
+The profitability index is a metric that calculates the cash return per dollar invested in a capital project.
+This index is calculated by dividing the NPV of all the cash inflows by the nominal value of the initial investment (unless that investment is made over a period of time, where the denominator would be the NPV of the outflows).
+Projects with an index less than 1 are typically rejected, since, by definition, the sum of the projected cash inflows is less than the project’s initial investment when the time value of money is factored in.
 Conversely, projects with an index greater than 1 are ranked and prioritized.
-The profitability index is helpful to determine which capital projects make sense to greenlight, especially when analyzing several projects drawing on a fixed amount of investment capital.
-However, the profitability index is less useful for projects with a high amount of sunk costs — money already spent and irretrievable — and for comparing projects with different life terms.
+The profitability index is helpful in determining which capital projects make sense to greenlight, especially when analyzing several projects drawing on a fixed amount of investment capital.
+However, the profitability index is less useful for projects with a high amount of sunk costs—money already spent and irretrievable.

 Which Method Should Your Business Use?